-- Fill muffin cups with approximately one tablespoon of batter and distribute chopped apple evenly in all cups.
+- Fill each muffin cup with approximately one tablespoon of batter and top with the chopped apple.

-- Top with additional batter, about another one tablespoon, covering the apple
+- Top with additional batter, about another tablespoon, covering the apples.

-- Using the back of a fork, gently swirl brown sugar and cinnamon mixture into muffin batter.
+- Using the back of a fork, gently swirl the brown sugar and cinnamon mixture into the muffin batter.

-- Bake in the preheated oven for about 22 minutes, or until golden brown and a toothpick inserted in the center comes out clean.
+- Bake the muffins in the preheated oven for about 22 minutes, or until golden brown and a toothpick inserted in the center comes out clean.